- What is the current mileage reimbursement rate?

 Employees who are in travel status for two or more consecutive meals shall be reimbursed for the actual costs of the meals including tax and a reasonable gratuity, up to the combined maximum amount ($36) for the reimbursable meals.
 Higher meal allowance rates apply to larger metropolitan areas.
-Please see Chapter 15 of the Commissioner's Plan below for more information.
+For more information, please see please see our Travel Reimbursement and Documentation Guide.

 Please see your specific grant agreement for more information.